 To draw objective comparisons between the different ship types, ratios between the number of marine casualties and incidents involving each ship type and its corresponding fleet size were calculated.
-These ratios are called ship occurrence indicators (see Appendix 4) and show the number of marine casualties and incidents in one year per one thousand ships1.
+These ratios are called ship occurrence indicators (see Appendix 4).
+Due to data availability, indicators calculations were limited to ships flying an EU 27 Flag, and with an IMO number when it related to cargo ships, passenger ships and service ships.
+For fishing vessels, only EU 27 flag vessels with a length above 15 meters were considered.

-The average ship occurrence indicator in the period from 2014 to 2022 was 115, with a maximum of 125 in 2019, a minimum of 101 in 2020 and 109 in 2022.
-Both passenger ships and cargo ships had the greater average ship occurrence indicators, 211 and 152 respectively.
-Indicators in 2022 are stabilised in comparison with the previous year.
-Regarding service ships, this category had the lowest indicator, with an average of 44 over the period from 2014 to 2022.
-Finally, the occurrence indicator about fishing vessels was 51 with an increase over the period from 2014 to 2022.
+Ship occurrence indicators show the number of marine casualties and incidents in one year per one thousand EU27 flag ships under the scope of Directive 2009/18/EC.
+The average ship occurrence indicator in the period from 2014 to 2021 was 115, with a maximum of 125 in 2020, a minimum of 99 in 2020 and 108 in 2021.
+Both passenger ships and cargo ships had the greater average ship occurrence indicators, 191 and 152 respectively.
+However, a decrease of annual indicators was observed since 2015 for both ship types.
+Regarding service ships, this category had the lowest indicator, with an average of 38 occurrences over the period from 2014 to 2021.
+Finally, the occurrence indicator about fishing vessels was 51 with an increase over the period from 2014 to 2021.

-From 2014 to 2022, 'internal waters (port area and other)' were the locations where more than half of the reported marine casualties and incidents took place, followed by 'Territorial sea' and 'Open sea'.
-Data for 2022 present the same trends than data for the whole period from 2014 to 2022.2
+From 2014 to 2021, internal waters (port area and other) were the locations where more than half of the reported marine casualties and incidents took place, followed by territorial sea and open sea.